 How Much Does Mold Inspection Cost?

 Any source of moisture in a home can lead to mold growth.
 Bathrooms, especially those without ventilation fans, are particularly susceptible with their constant steam and dry cycles, but kitchen vents, air ducts, and anywhere a pipe or appliance is slowly leaking are also potential mold locations.
-In those dark, moist areas, mold can grow quickly—and while some mold is just an annoyance or allergy concern, other mold can quickly become toxic, so at the first suggestion that you have a mold problem beyond a little at the edge of the tub caulk, it’s time to schedule mold inspection and testing.
-Of particular importance is a black mold test: Black mold can be exceptionally dangerous for those with respiratory conditions and can cause illness quickly.
+In those dark, moist areas, mold can grow quickly—and while some mold is just an annoyance or allergy concern, other molds can quickly become toxic.
+Therefore, at the first suggestion of a mold problem beyond a little at the edge of the tub caulk, homeowners will want to schedule mold inspection and testing.
+But how much is a mold inspection?
+According to Angi and HomeAdvisor, homeowners can expect to pay between $299 and $1,014, and the national average cost for a professional mold inspection is $656.
+Costs tend to exceed the national average if the property being inspected is large, multiple types of tests are done, cost of living in the location is high, the mold is difficult to access, or the mold is an especially dangerous variety.
+Of particular importance is a black mold test: Black mold can be exceptionally hazardous for those with respiratory conditions and can cause illness quickly.
 Mold won’t go away on its own, and the longer it grows, the harder and more expensive it will be to abate it.

 Mold Inspection vs. Mold Testing vs. Mold Remediation

 There are three steps in the process to identify and eradicate mold growing in a home.
 It’s a good idea for homeowners to complete each of the three steps rather than jumping ahead; knowing what kind of mold is present will make it easier for homeowners to make decisions about how to get rid of it.

 |Mold testing||$250 to $500|

 |Mold remediation||$1,150 to $3,400|